Are you happy with the way you spend your hard-earned money?

-I loved surprises, chance meetups, the unknown places or random happenings.
+I loved surprises, chance meetups, unknown places, and random happenings.

 Life was more fun this way.

-Budgeting felt like a major restriction on my free spirit seeking / independent nature, taking all the fun out of life.
+Budgeting felt like a major restriction on my free spirit and independent nature, taking all the fun out of life.

 Now I budget, of course.

-Started with cutting all my expenses to the bone which made budgeting so much simpler with only a few things to list on my budget.
+I started by cutting all my expenses to the bone, which made budgeting much simpler with only a few things to list on my budget.

 With budgeting, I feel grounded and in control.

 8. Spending as a Means of Emotional Therapy